Poppys Wild Kitchen

 Whole grain flour hamburger bun recipe.

-Domed and golden homemade hamburger buns made with half stone-ground whole wheat flour.
-Worlds above store-bought rolls.
+Light and fluffy Hamburger Potato Buns are enriched with whole wheat flour for hearty whole-grain flavor and perfect springy texture.
+Heads above store-bought rolls.
 They are tender and moist but sturdy enough for all your favorite fillings.
-Whole grain, dairy-free and refined sugar-free.
+Vegan and refined sugar-free.

 Print Pin Rate